Westhampnett (or West Hampnett), Sussex

 Later Additions: Bognor (from 1894), Portfield (from 1858), Slindon (from 1858).

 The population falling within the union at the 1831 census had been 15,017 with parishes ranging in size from Middleton (population 35) to Sidlesham (1,002).
 The average annual poor-rate expenditure for the period 1831-34 had been £16,457 or £1.1s.11d. per head of the population.

-The new Westhampnett Union continued to make use of the former parish workhouse at Westhampnett, with the Yapton workhouse briefly being used to accommodate children.
-It was substantially enlarged, for which the Poor Law Commissioners authorized the expenditure of £4,000.
+The new Westhampnett Union took over the former Gilbert Union workhouse at Westhampnett.
+It also briefly made use of the old workhouses at Yapton, Pagham and Aldingbourne.
+The Westhampnett building was substantially enlarged, for which the Poor Law Commissioners authorized the expenditure of £4,000.
 The site location and layout can be seen on the 1896 map below.

 The surviving outbuildings were later used as an isolation hospital but none of these still exist.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.